knowit/snappysense/aws/SETUP.md

 # Setting up the back-end

+The back-end comprises:

+* Routing code that ensures incoming MQTT traffic is routed to lambda code, and that results from the lambda code is routed back to the device
+* Lambda code to process MQTT traffic and HTTP queries from the front end
+* DynamoDB tables to hold data about devices, device classes, locations, measurement factors, and observations

+This file explains how to set all of that up

 ## Routing messages from the Things to Lambdas

-Now that we have Things that can publish and subscribe to messages, we must route incoming MQTT traffic to Lambda functions for processing.
+We must route incoming MQTT traffic to Lambda functions for processing.

 There is a single Lambda function, `snappySense`, that responds to traffic from Things, but two routes in AWS IoT to route traffic to it, one for startup messages and one for sensor observation messages.
-(The reason for this is to avoid wildcards on the second token of the topic, so as to avoid every chance of message loops.)
+(The reason for having two routes is to avoid wildcards on the second token of the topic, so as to avoid every chance of message loops.)

 ### Setting up the lambdas with test code